skimit/di-service-locator/README.md

 Execute `make stop-dependencies` when you no longer need to execute your project.

+Execute `make sync-requirements` to rebuild the docker image.

 ## How to know which `make` recipes are available

 Run `make`